turingschool/front-end-curriculum/portal/project-notes/module-3/remember-issues.md

 User can revert an unsaved reminder to its previous state mid-edit.

-* When actively editing a reminder, if the reminder has unsaved changes, the user will see a "Revert" button.
+* When actively editing a reminder, if the reminder has unsaved changes, the user will see a button to rollback unsaved changes.
 * When clicked it will automatically rollback the attributes of the reminder to its original, clean state.

 **Pro tip**: If you're doing something that seems hard, maybe you should check the Ember Data API docs?

 ____